paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 7. Copy `Uncart.bin` from the Uncart zip to the `/aurei/payloads/` folder on your SD card
 5. In the `/aurei/payloads` folder, rename `Uncart.bin` to `x.bin`
 1. Copy `slot0x05KeyY.bin`, `slot0x11key96.bin`, `slot0x1BKeyX.bin`, and `slot0x25keyX.bin` to the root of your SD card
-3. Copy `firmware.bin` from the AuReiNAND NTR Firmware zip to the `/aurei/` folder on your SD card
+3. Copy `firmware.bin` from the AuReiNand NTR Firmware zip to the `/aurei/` folder on your SD card
-3. Copy `firmware_agb.bin` from the AuReiNAND AGB Firmware zip to the `/aurei/` folder on your SD card
+3. Copy `firmware_agb.bin` from the AuReiNand AGB Firmware zip to the `/aurei/` folder on your SD card
-3. Copy `firmware_twl.bin` from the AuReiNAND TWL Firmware zip to the `/aurei/` folder on your SD card
+3. Copy `firmware_twl.bin` from the AuReiNand TWL Firmware zip to the `/aurei/` folder on your SD card
 12. Copy `MiniPasta.3dsx` and `MiniPasta.smdh` to the `/3ds/` folder on your SD card
 2. Copy your `emuNAND_original.bin` backups from Section I to the root of your SD card

-##### Installing arm9loaderhax
+##### Section II - Installing arm9loaderhax

 12. Reinsert your SD card into your 3DS, then press Start to reboot
 13. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice